kingcsharp/msr-fsr/README.md

 **Note:** Refer to the README located in **\MSR.UI\MSR.UI.Answer** for more information about the UI and running UI tests

 **API:**

-    To run the backend, open the solution in Visual Studio 2019 and run it with MSR.Answer.API as your startup project
+To run the backend:

+1. Open the solution in Visual Studio 2019
+2. Context-click on the solution, and go to "Properties" and select "Startup Project"
+3. Select "Multiple Startup Projects" and select the following items to start in this order:
+  * `MSR.Answer.MessageHub`
+  * `MSR.Answer.Processor`
+  * `MSR.Answer.API`

 **UI:**
 Beware that the UI will not start if the backend isn't running or otherwise cannot be connected to.
 Usually running it first in visual studio will suffice.